 While the fabric portions of a tent can easily be squished down into ridiculously tiny sizes (think the size of a chubby water bottle), it’s not so simple when you remember your tent poles.

 Thankfully, manufacturers make poles that fold up into manageable lengths.
 But even so, the folded poles are still often 1 – 2’ in length on average.

-Obviously a packed size around 1’ would be preferable.
+Obviously, a packed size of around 1’ would be preferable.
 Some ultralight tents offer packed sizes around 8” to further maximize space in your backpack.

 Tents of this size would fit comfortably into a multiday (or 50-60 liter) backpack.
-They’d slip easily into a much larger extended-trip pack, which are upwards of 70 liters of capacity.
+They’d slip easily into a much larger extended-trip pack, which is upwards of 70 liters of capacity.